apache/cordova-docs/www/docs/en/dev/core/features/splashscreen/index.md

 ### `AndroidWindowSplashScreenAnimationDuration`

-Defines the duration of the icon's animation if an Animated Vector Drwable is supplied as the splash screen image.
+Defines the duration of the icon's animation if an Animated Vector Drawable is supplied as the splash screen image.

 **Supported Platforms:**